Compliant Fintech Customer Onboarding: 4 Best Practices

 Best Practice #1: Integrate Using a Centralized API

-A growing trend is the use of a centralized API.
-This delivers multiple verification methods (documents, data, etc.) through only one JSON connection.
-This saves time and money, since it requires less programming work.
+A centralized API delivers multiple verification methods (documents, data, etc.) through only one JSON connection.
+This saves time and money because it requires less programming work.

 Best Practice #2: Use Appropriate Verification Methodologies